dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/DiscoveryMechanisms/bmc.rst

 * Set the IP address of the control plane with a /16 subnet mask.
 The control plane NIC connected to remote servers (through the switch) should be configured with two IPs (BMC IP and admin IP) in a shared LOM or hybrid set up.
 In the case dedicated network topology, a single IP (admin IP) is required.
 .. image:: ../../../images/ControlPlaneNic.png

+* BMC NICs should have a static IP assigned or be configured in DHCP mode.

+* BMC credentials should be the same across all servers and provided as input to Omnia in the parameters explained below.

+* Target servers should be configured to boot in PXE mode with the appropriate NIC as the first boot device.

 * IPMI over LAN needs to be enabled for the BMC. ::

     racadm set iDRAC.IPMILan.Enable 1